rmaharja/Healthy-Heads/README.md

 -App will run locally on localhost:8080. <br />

 ### What's next?
--Adding a route to let professionals add their Information themselves (verified by Admins) -Change database to a noSQL database for more dynamic functionality.
+-Adding a route to let professionals add their Information themselves (verified by Admins) <br />
+-Change database to a noSQL database for more dynamic functionality. <br />
--Add messaging system for professionals and users to communicate with each other.
+-Add messaging system for professionals and users to communicate with each other.<br />
--Users being able to save doctors on their profile page.
+-Users being able to save doctors on their profile page. <br />
--**In production: Recriuit users and prfessionals to use the website!
+-**In production: Recriuit users and prfessionals to use the website! <br />